q0j0p/food/notes/notes.md

 **Attempts to perform affinity propagation were unscuccessful thus far-- failure to converge**

-## Linking topics derived from LDA of USDA food items to recipes

 ### Issues

 - How meaningful / useful are the topics derived with LDA?
 - What is a good, quantifiable definition of "healthy" or "wholesome"?
+  - For each meal:
+    - Use of whole ingredients
+    - Less saturated fats
+  - For weekly schedule of meals:
+    - "balancing out" of nutritional requirements
+    - Complete nutrition

+## Linking topics derived from LDA of USDA food items to recipes

 * Parse recipe ingredient list
 *